hackle/blogger/src/raw/serialize-like-javascript-the-prototype.md

 The client side can then utilise the idea illustrated above to make sure any additive (backward-compatible) changes to the schema will be respected, kept throughout, and sent back to the server loyally.

 Note this approach only applies when such loyalty is necessary, in other words, both reading and writing of data are needed for the same line of process.
 If only read or only write is required, then our solution is not needed, or would be overkill.

+I can also see that this approach is not only applicable to JSON, but also other data formats such as XML.